Marchen/esj71web/web/home.md

 ## Important notice

+* 2024-03-14: [Request for Pre-printing of Name Tags](venue#Conference_Reception): Please ensure you wear your name tag at the venue.
+Please download and print your name tag from the conference platform, ONLINE CONF, and bring it to the venue.
+Name tag holders will be distributed at each venue.
+Thank you for your contribution.
 * 2024-03-01: The <a href="https://esj71.gakkai.online" target="_blank">Online Platform</a> of the meeting is now open.
 Now we also accept registration and payment on the platform.
 * ~~2024-02-05: From Feb 1st to Feb 29th we won't be able to accept registration and payment.
 From Mar 1st, we will accept them again on the upcoming online platform of the meeting.~~
 * 2023-10-30: We have changed our policy of responses to changes in the format of presentations.
 For the details, please see the items [6.3](faq#Is_it_possible_to_switch_our_symposia_workshop_or_forum_from_on-site_format_to_fully_online_format), [6.4](faq#The_speaker_of_the_meeting_which_was_scheduled_to_participate_on-site_suddenly_asked_for_a_remote_presentation_Is_it_possible_to_change_it), and [6.5](faq#A_speaker_who_was_scheduled_to_attend_the_meeting_remotely_has_suddenly_requested_to_give_a_presentation_on-site_Is_it_possible_to_change_it) on the [FAQ page](faq).